FreezyAG/microservice-app/README.md

-# boilerplate-graphql-app
+# microservice-app
-This is a microservice app
+This is a basic microservice app